-All you need to know to visit the Borghese Gardens (Villa Borghese), the stunning Rome city center park offering its visitors romantic city views, world-class museums and a plethora of entertainment options for adults and kids.
+Here’s everything you need to know to visit the Borghese Gardens (Villa Borghese), a stunning Rome city center park offering visitors romantic city views, world-class museums and a plethora of entertainment options for adults and kids..

-Villa Borghese is a large park in the center of Rome and one so special, it often enters the list of must-see places in Rome.
+Villa Borghese is a large park in the center of Rome and is so unique, it often enters the list of must-see places in Rome.

 If you have never been to the Borghese gardens, this may come as a surprise: with all the things to see in Rome, is a park really among the best of them?

-We believe it is because Villa Borghese is not just any park.
+I believe it is, because Villa Borghese is more than just any park.

 It is a historical Villa, the home of the wonderful Borghese Gallery, one of the most beautiful art collections in the world, a place to play, run and eat and one of the best places to catch a view over Rome.